HACKER SAFE certified sites prevent over 99.9% of hacker crime.

 Tags: Lhasa Apso, Family Breeds, Behavior, Dog Breeds

-Of course, what makes the Lhasa Apso so independent is its high intelligence -- which it needs if it is to be a great watchdog.
-This leads the Lhasa Apso's to have a strong temperament.
+Of course, what makes the Lhasa Apso so independent is its high intelligence - which it needs if it is to be a great watchdog.
+This leads the Lhasa Apso to have a strong temperament.
 New owners report that they can be manipulative, willful, obstinate, and dominant.
-The good news is that the Lhasa Apso will respond to positive, loving and firm obedience training, but you will need to be consistent and always, ALWAYS -- mean what you say: if you do not establish yourself as the "leaders of the pack," then it is almost guaranteed that the Lhasa Apso will.
+The good news is that the Lhasa Apso will respond to positive, loving, and firm obedience training, but you will need to be consistent and always, ALWAYS - mean what you say: if you do not establish yourself as the "leader of the pack," then it is almost guaranteed that the Lhasa Apso will.
 It takes effort and work to train the Apso successfully, but the results are well worth it.

 Family Life and How To Live With a Lhasa Apso